To register or register with online link found on workshop description page.

 Airport Shuttles: Airport Express.
 Check with them for pick-up and drop-off locations.
 Some hotels have or may recommend the best way to get there.
 This shuttle stops at many hotels.
 If travelling in a group, this is a good way to go.

 We are familiar with two moderately priced hotels on Diversey Parkway which are a block apart and 10 blocks or so from The Sun Center.
 Inn at Lincoln Park (773-348-2810) is older but reasonable and clean.
 I was told that they also have some free parking.
 Days Inn, Lincoln Park North (773-525-7010) is more updated, a larger hotel.
 They do have rooms with two queen beds, making sharing quite reasonable.
 Ask about parking, check to see if Southwest has a better rate.
+Hotel Lincoln is across the street from The Sun Center; it tends to be more pricey so look for deals and discounts or sharing a suite for this one.

 Only slightly farther away, close to the lake, Rush Street and the Magnificent Mile are many "gold coast" area hotels, which often offer specials in the winter.
 Check them out on Southwest to comparison shop.
 Hotel Indigo, Omni Ambassador East, , Sutton Place Hotel are just a few.